12 Quaint Small Towns in Florida to Discover on a Weekend Trip

 the historic Auburndale City Hall

-Auburndale City Hall, a national historic site.
+Auburndale City Hall, is a national historic site.
 Fun fact: there is a time capsule buried here, to be opened on July 4th, 2076.

 One of the most decorative landmark icons is the City Hall—a national historic site.
 The Auburndale City Hall is located in the heart of the town’s historic district and stands as a feat of Italian Renaissance Revival architectural style.